developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 2. For the users or roles in the **USERS/ROLES** table, toggle the checkmark for each privilege you want to grant on the Dremio source that is being created.
 3. Click **Save** after setting the configuration.

-## Update a Databricks Unity Catalog Source[​](#update-a-databricks-unity-catalog-source "Direct link to Update a Databricks Unity Catalog Source")
+## Update a Databricks Unity Catalog Source

 To update a Unity Catalog source:

 1. On the Datasets page, under **Lakehouse Catalogs** in the panel on the left, find the name of the source you want to edit.
 2. Right-click the source name and select **Settings** from the list of actions.
 Alternatively, click the source name, and then click the ![The Settings icon](/images/settings-icon.png "The Settings icon") at the top-right corner of the page.
 3. In the **Source Settings** dialog, edit the settings you wish to update.
 Dremio does not support updating the source name.
-For information about the settings options, see [Configure Databricks Unity Catalog as a Source](#configure-databricks-unity-catalog-as-a-source).
+For information about the settings options, see Configure Databricks Unity Catalog as a Source.
 4. Click **Save**.

-## Delete a Databricks Unity Catalog Source[​](#delete-a-databricks-unity-catalog-source "Direct link to Delete a Databricks Unity Catalog Source")
+## Delete a Databricks Unity Catalog Source

 To delete a Unity Catalog source: